Dafydd-E/breadth-first-dictionary-search/README.md

 ## Process

 After reviewing the challenge, I could see that this is a "searching" problem.
-I researched into different searching algorithms to identify the best for this scenario, which concluded with the decision to use the Iterative Deepening Depth-First search algorithm.
+I researched into different searching algorithms to identify the best for this scenario, which concluded with the decision to use the Breadth-First search algorithm.
 Following this, I went onto plan the what classes I would need to implement my designed approach to the problem.

 ## Early Considerations